niksudan/twitterfeed/README.md

 <h5><code>Twitterfeed(String type, String value, Integer limit)</code></h5>

-Constructor for the Twitterfeed class.
+*Constructor for the Twitterfeed class*

 The type can be the following:
 - <code>"user"</code> - <code>value</code> must be the username